j0s3/msfundetect/README.md

 msfundetect
 ===========

-Msfundetect is a ruby script that undetects payloads and it can be used smoothly with msfpayload for getting 0/54 detections in virustotal.
+Msfundetect is a ruby script that undetects payloads and it can be used smoothly with Metasploit's msfpayload for getting 0/54 detections in virustotal.

 usage: msfundetect <payload>